READER TRUST AWARDS

 Best Mobile Security Solution

 More and more employees are using smaller and smaller devices with loads of applications to access corporate data.
 Some examples include iPhones, iPads, Android devices, BlackBerries and more.
-Products in this category deal with not only a collapsing perimeter, but also consumer-owned and -controlled devices being used to get at corporate resources.
+Products in this category deal with not only a collapsing perimeter, but also consumer-owned and consumer-controlled devices being used to get at corporate resources.
 At a minimum, these devices likely will require strong endpoint security, point-to-point encryption and more.
 This is a broad category.
 If your product is used to secure this type of small device/handheld, it may fit.
 Security can be for data at rest in the device itself, secure access to data in the enterprise, and encryption for data in motion between the enterprise and the device.
-It also includes anything from hard disk encryption solutions and tools that track lost mobile devices to USB/thumb drive security solutions.
+This category also includes anything from hard disk encryption solutions and tools that track lost mobile devices to USB/thumb drive security solutions.

 Best Multifactor Solution